-1. Introduction
+1.0 Introduction

 Estimation (filtering) theory has received considerable attention in the past four decades, primarily due to its practical significance in solving engineering and scientific problems.
-As a result of the combined research efforts of many scientists in the field, numerous estimation algorithms have been developed.
-These can be classified into two major categories.
+Estimation algorithms can be classified into two major categories.
 Namely, linear and nonlinear filtering algorithms, corresponding to linear (or linearized) physical dynamic models with Gaussian noise statistics and to nonlinear or non-Gaussian physical models.

-The linear estimation problem in particular, has attracted considerable attention as can be seen in books and surveys of the subject [1].
+The linear estimation problem in particular, has attracted considerable attention as can be seen in books and surveys of the subject [2].
 The discrete linear, state estimation problem is described by the following model equations and statement of objective: